baileyji/mKTL/doc/00_mktl.md

 ## 1. Introduction

 The modern Keck Task Library (**mKTL**) protocol is a flexible, decentralized messaging system designed to manage instrument control, status monitoring, and data interchange at the **W. M. Keck Observatory**.
-It draws conceptual lineage from the original KTL system while embracing modern messaging infrastructure—particularly ZeroMQ multipart messaging—and a design that supports distributed authority, minimal centralization, and efficient extensibility.
+It draws conceptual lineage from the original KTL system while embracing modern messaging infrastructure — particularly ZeroMQ multipart messaging with zyre and zgossip — in a design that supports distributed authority, minimal centralization, and efficient extensibility... while maintaining the simplicity to embedd full mKTL compliant daemons in IoT-scale embedded devices.

 This document defines the conceptual model, message protocols, key definitions, and architectural responsibilities that together constitute the mKTL system.
 It replaces and unifies prior documentation in `01_nomenclature`, `02_protocol`, and `03_config`.

 ## 2. Conceptual Model

 At its core, the mKTL protocol enables **key-based communication and control** between distributed processes.
 The architecture supports daemon-driven instrumentation control, GUI tools, monitoring services, automated agents, and legacy bridges, all through a shared messaging model.

 ### 2.1 Keys and Stores

 The basic unit of mKTL is a **key**, which represents a control or telemetry channel.
 Keys are grouped into **stores**, each representing a logical subsystem (e.g., `guider`, `adc`, `power`).
 A full key name is a dot-delimited path of the form:

 ```
 <store>.<subsystem>.<key>
 ```

 The **store name** is always the first segment of the path.
 While a flat model (`store.key`) is supported, this format is compatible with **nested stores** and hierarchical namespaces.
 For example:

 ```
 guider.status.exposure_id
 adc.temperature.board
 ```

-Future versions may support dynamic routing across such keypaths.
-However, stores are currently top-level routing units.
+Extension to support dynamic authority and routing across such keypaths is possible and could be implemented by routing or proxy nodes in the network or by a distributed negotiation by making the keys first-class objects.
+It is not, however, intrinsic to the on-the-wire IPC protocol level.

 ### 2.2 Participants and Authority

 There are two primary participant roles in mKTL:

-- **Clients** issue `get`, `set`, `config`, and `subscribe` operations.
+- **Clients** issue `get` and `set` requests and can subscribe to keys (which may or may not be published).
-- **Daemons** serve authoritative values and configuration for a subset of keys, typically via `MKTLComs`.
+- **Daemons** serve authoritative values and configuration for a subset of keys, they issue `ack`, `response`, and `config` messages

+The `MKTLComs` facility allows for any program to be simultaneously a **Client** and a **Daemon**, it only need to define a set of keys it services for the swarm to be able to route `get` and `set` requests to it.

-A given key is **owned by exactly one daemon** (at a time).
+A given key is **owned by exactly one daemon**, though provision and planning has been done to allow for shadowing and proxying.
 That daemon must respond to requests and optionally emit `publish` updates.
-Daemons advertise their key ownership to a **Registry**, allowing others to resolve key-to-identity mappings.
+Daemons advertise their key ownership to the network, allowing other's `MKTLComs` to resolve key-to-network identity mappings without the need for any centralized configuration file.

 ### 2.3 Values and Types